Small business ideas that actually work in 2026

 Rent out your car

 If your car sits idle most of the time, renting it out through a car-sharing platform can generate passive income.
-You'll need to update your insurance policy to allow guest drivers.
+You will need to update your insurance policy to allow guest drivers.

 Do some research on your rental platform's insurance coverage and screening process to protect yourself and your vehicle.